-Because without it you’ll continue to make irrational purchases wherever you go.
-The problem is that building a discipline is hard.
-It’s challenging to delay buying a brand new electronic when you have the money to do so.
+Because without it, you'll continue to make irrational purchases wherever you go.
+The problem is that building a discipline is challenging.
+It's challenging to delay buying a brand new electronic when you have the money to do so.

 A great way to build discipline is to rely on a strong purpose.
-Having a purpose will help you stay committed and delay short-term gratification.
-People who are able to delay short-term gratification have more successful lives.
+Having a goal will help you stay committed and delay short-term gratification.
+People who can delay short-term gratification have more successful lives.